songster-sa/aws-developer-associate-notes/readme.md

     - 504 - gateway timeout - targets are there but not connected/reachable/responding - security group
     - 403 - forbidden - WAF not allowing
     - 500 - internal server error -
-- ALB can authenticate users using Cognito
+- **ALB can authenticate users using Cognito** - Use Cognito Authentication via Cognito User Pools for your ALB
 - connection draining - 300sec by default - when marked unhealthy and terminating
 - NLB exposes public static IP whereas ALB and CLB exposes DNS URLs
 - may distribute load based on EC2 instance types as well - low type less load